jdelrue/info_grid/docs/tf_farming/farming_setup.md

 ## Format your USB drive

-Start by connecting your USB drive to your Mac OS X computer.
+Start by connecting your USB drive to your computer.

+In what follows screenshots from Mac OS X are used, but the principles are the same for Windows.

 Search for **Disk Utility** in Launchpad and open it: